Digestive Myths Slideshow

 Myth: Aging Causes Constipation

-People are more likely to experience constipation as they get older, but the aging body itself is not to blame.
-Older adults are often taking medications to treat other conditions that can be constipating.
-They're also less likely to be exercising enough, eating well, and taking in sufficient fluids, all of which contribute to constipation.
+People are more likely to have constipation as they get older, but the aging body itself is not to blame.
+Older adults often take medications that can make the digestive tract sluggish.
+They're also less likely to get enough exercise, eat well, and drink enough fluids, all of which help keep things running smoothly.

 Myth: Fiber No Help With Diarrhea

-On the surface, it seems counterintuitive that fiber, which is so well-known for improving constipation, could also aid with the flip side -- diarrhea.
+At first, it doesn't make sense that fiber, which is so well-known for improving constipation, could also aid with the flip side: diarrhea.
 But it's true.
-Eating fiber-rich foods helps regulate the stools so that it's not too hard or too loose.
-Fiber in the body works by either pulling more water from the colon to loosen stools (for constipation) or by absorbing water into the colon to firm up stools (for diarrhea).
+The nutrient helps keep the stool from being too hard or too loose.
+It works by either pulling more water from the colon to loosen stools (for constipation) or absorbing some of the fluid in the intestine to firm them up (for diarrhea).

 Myth: You'd Know If You Had Cancer

-The dreaded colonoscopy is actually not as dreadful as its made out to be.
-A colonoscopy -- a procedure used to diagnose and treat problems in the colon and rectum -- typically only lasts about 30-60 minutes and the patient receives anesthesia or sedation.
-However, it's the colonoscopy preparation that might make people squirm, since the colon must be emptied, with the help of a liquid diet and a laxative drink a day or so before the procedure.
-Talk to your doctor to see what your preparation options are.
+The dreaded colonoscopy is actually not as dreadful as you might think.
+The procedure, which doctors use to diagnose and treat problems in the colon and rectum, typically only lasts about 30-60 minutes, and you get medicine to put you to sleep while it happens.
+But it's the prep for the test that might make people squirm.
+You have to empty your colon with the help of a liquid diet and a laxative drink a day or so beforehand.
+Talk to your doctor to see what your options are.

 Myth: Heartburn?
 Sleep Sitting Up

-There's no medical backing to the claim that heartburn sufferers must sit up in bed to avoid the symptoms of heartburn the next morning.
-You may find some relief in elevating your head and chest 4-6 inches, either with pillows under your head or with a block under your bed.
+There's no medical backing to the claim that people with heartburn must sit up in bed to avoid symptoms.
+You might get some relief by raising your head and chest 4-6 inches with blocks under your bedposts.
 But that's as upright as you need to go.

 Myth: IBS Is All About Your Diet

-Although certain foods can trigger irritable bowel syndrome (IBS) symptoms, changes to the diet are generally not enough.
-Sometimes just the act of eating can cause the abdominal pain, bloating, diarrhea, or constipation that IBS is known for.
-And stress and anxiety are other key components of IBS, often just as responsible for triggering symptoms.
-Keep a food and symptom journal to help you identify your specific triggers.
+Although foods can trigger irritable bowel syndrome (IBS) symptoms, changes to the diet are generally not enough to stop the condition.
+Sometimes just the act of eating can cause the pain, bloating, diarrhea, or constipation the disease is known for.
+And stress and anxiety can add to the problem, too.
+A food and symptom journal can help you identify your specific triggers.

-While stress can aggravate many chronic conditions, the cause of inflammatory bowel disease, or IBD, remains unknown.
-IBD is a term that refers to both Crohn's disease and ulcerative colitis, conditions in which there is inflammation in the lining of the small and/or large intestines.
-Genetics appear to play some role, as do changes in the body's immune system, possibly from bacteria or a virus.
+While stress can make many health conditions worse, the cause of inflammatory bowel disease, or IBD, is unknown.
+IBD includes both Crohn's disease and ulcerative colitis, conditions in which the lining of the small or large intestines gets inflamed.
+Genes seem to play some role in who gets the disease, as do changes in the body's immune system, possibly from bacteria or a virus.

 Myth: Celiac Means Ongoing Pain